reel2bits/reel2bits/docs/installation/linux.rst

-Debian based distribution installation
+Debian-based distribution installation
 ======================================

 .. note::

-    This guide targets Debian 9 (Stretch), which is the latest Debian, or the latest ubuntu
+    This guide targets Debian 9 (Stretch), which is the latest Debian.
+It also apply to the latest Ubuntu

 External dependencies
 ---------------------